 Of course, it goes without saying that using a ham bone leftover from the holidays is a great and very frugal way to flavor your beans.
 Depending on where you live the other options may not be readily available or a lot pricier, especially fatback or pork belly which has become trendy and pricey as a result.
-If you don’t eat pork, a smoked turkey carcass or a smoked turkey leg gives a lot of great flavor.
+If you don’t eat pork, a smoked turkey carcass or a smoked turkey leg or smoked brisket bones give a lot of great flavor.

-- 1 ham bone and any available drippings, 2 ham hocks or jowls, smoked or not, or 1/4 pound fatback or bacon.
+- 1 ham bone and any available drippings, 2 ham hocks or jowls, smoked or not, or 1/4 pound fatback, pork belly or bacon

 - 8 – 10 cups water, divided